How to make homemade marinara sauce with just a few simple ingredients. Store up to a week in the refrigerator and up to 6 months in the freezer.

 Directions

 1Heat olive oil in a large pot over medium-low heat.
-Add onions and garlic then cook, stirring occasionally, until softened but not browned – about 8 to 10 minutes.
+Add onions and garlic, cooking and stirring occasionally until softened but not browned, 5 to 8 minutes.

-1While the vegetables cook, open tomato cans then pour tomatoes with juices into a large bowl.
-Use your hands or a potato masher to crush the tomatoes until desired sauce consistency.
+3While the vegetables cook, open the cans of tomatoes and pour them and their juices into a large bowl.
+Use your hands or a potato masher to crush the tomatoes.
+I leave it a little chunky.

 Adam and Joanne's Tips

-- Fresh tomatoes: While it is not absolutely necessary, for the best textured sauce, peel the tomatoes.
-To do this, cut an “X” in the bottom of each tomato then add to boiling water for about 1 minute.
+- Fresh tomatoes: Use 4 pounds (1.8kg) of fresh tomatoes.
+Peel them for a smoother sauce.
+Cut an “X” at the bottom of each tomato, then add it to boiling water for about 1 minute.
 Then plunge into icy water.
 The peel should come off easily.
-You will need about 4 pounds of tomatoes to equal 2 (28-ounce) cans.

-- Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
+- The nutrition facts provided below are estimates.
 We assumed 1/2 teaspoon of salt.

 I went over the top and used the Certified Cento San Marzano peeled tomatoes.
 This recipe rocked.
 I doubled it and used with another meatball recipe.
 We had vegetarians and meat eaters at the birthday dinner and this kept everyone happy.
 This sauce was killer and will regularly make this with a little custom adjustments.
 Thanks